-Flying the Rainbow flag annually to promote International Day against Homophobia and Transphobia (see Section 2) and promoting Sunderland Pride also sends a message out of the council's commitment to sexual orientation equality in the workplace.
+Flying the Rainbow flag annually to promote International Day against Homophobia and Transphobia and promoting Sunderland Pride also sends a message out of the council's commitment to sexual orientation equality in the workplace.

-By Marriage & Civil Partnership
+Marriage & Civil Partnership

-Information on employees by marriage and civil partnership is minimal.
-Our census asked our employees this question for the first time.
-Again, gaps in the information require us to go back out to employees to request them to share this information with us, in order to provide a baseline of information to gain a better understanding of equalities across the council, and inform our policies and practices where they impact on marriage and civil partnership.
+52.44% of employees have disclosed their marital status Again, gaps in the information require us to go back out to employees to request them to share this information with us, in order to provide a baseline of information to gain a better understanding of equalities across the council and inform our policies and practices where they impact on marriage and civil partnership.